jikan-me/jikan-rest/container_usage.md

 - Container listens on port `8080` for http requests
 - By mounting your .env file on the container via `-v ./.env:/app/.env` command line option for `docker run` you can configure Jikan API.

-> **Important**: You need to either mount a `.env` file on the container or specify the configuration through environment variables to make Jikan API work.
+> **Important**: You need to either mount a `.env` file on the container or specify the configuration through environment variables to make Jikan API work in the container.
 Jikan API needs a MongoDB and optionally a search engine.
 In high load environments additionally a `redis` server is required too.
 The configuration should point to the correct address of these services.

 > **Tip**: If you run the container on a non-default network, you can use the container names in the configuration to specify the address of services like MongoDB and TypeSense/ElasticSearch.
 However this is not a concern if you use `docker-compose`.